benwzj/benwzj.github.io/_posts/2021-03-08-git-practice.md

 - Git’s version control model is based on snapshots.
 - Git records the entire contents of each file in every commit.

-### Command `Git diff`
+### Command Git diff

 Diffing is a function that takes two input data sets and outputs the changes between them.
 `git diff` is a multi-use Git command that when executed runs a diff function on Git data sources, like commits, branches, files.
 The `git diff` command is often used along with `git status` and `git log` to analyze the current state of a Git repo.

-Using `git diff`:
-- By default `git diff` will show you any uncommitted changes since the last commit.
+#### Show any uncommitted changes since the last commit, across the entire repository:
-- Comparing all changes: Invoking `git diff` without a file path will compare changes across the entire repository.
-- Comparing files:
+Use `git diff`.

+#### Comparing files, showing the changes that are not staged yet:
-By default `git diff` will execute the comparison against HEAD.
-So `git diff HEAD ./path/to/file` equal to:
+`git diff ./path/to/file` equal to: `git diff HEAD ./path/to/file`.
-`git diff ./path/to/file`
-(filename is case sensitive.)
+It will compare file in the working directory, against the index, showing the changes that are not staged yet.

-- When git diff is invoked with the `--cached` option the diff will compare the staged changes with the local repository.
-The `--cached` option is synonymous with `--staged`.
+#### Compare the staged changes with the local repository:
+Use `git diff --cached ./path/to/file`.
+(The `--cached` option is synonymous with `--staged`.)

-- Comparing files between two different commits
+#### Comparing files between two different commits:
-`git diff` can be passed Git refs to commits to diff.
+You can pass Git refs (like HEAD, tags, and branch names) to `git diff` to commits to diff.
+Every commit in Git has a commit ID which you can get when you execute GIT LOG.
+You can also pass this commit ID to `git diff`.
-`git diff c304ff4 8836b44`
+For example: `git diff 957fbc92b123030c389bf8b4b874522bdf2db72c ce489262a1ee34340440e55a0b99ea6918e19e7a`.

-- Comparing branches
+#### Comparing branches:
 `git diff branch1..branch2`
-- Comparing files from two branches
+#### Comparing a file from two branches:
-`git diff main new_branch ./diff_test.txt`
+`git diff main new_branch ./path/to/file`
+#### Comparing a file from two commits????
+????

 ### Command `git stash`